zooba/pymsbuild/README.md

 The ABI tag is used for any native extension modules, and to fill in a missing platform.

+Any `*` elements in the wheel tag are filled in from other locations.
+For example, specifying `*-none-any` will infer the interpreter field from the current runtime, whil `py3-none-*` will infer the platform from the currnet system (or a specific ABI tag).

 The platform is used to determine the MSBuild target platform.
-It cannot yet automatically select the correct Python libraries, and so you will need to set `PYTHON_INCLUDES` and `PYTHON_LIBS` (or just `PYTHON_PREFIX`) environment variables as well to locate the correct files.
+It cannot yet automatically select the correct Python libraries, and so you will need to set `PYTHON_INCLUDES` and `PYTHON_LIBS` (or with a `PYMSBULID_` prefix) environment variables as well to locate the correct files.

-You can also override the platform toolset with the `'PlatformToolset'` metadata value, for scenarios where this information ought to be included in an sdist.
+You can override the platform toolset with the `'PlatformToolset'` metadata value, for scenarios where this information ought to be included in an sdist.

 The set of valid platforms for auto-generated `.pyd` project files are hard-coded into `pymsbuild` and are currently `Win32`, `x64`, `ARM` and `ARM64`.
 Custom project files may use whatever they like.
+These platforms should behave properly cross-platform, though in general only `x64` and `ARM64` are supported.

 ```powershell
 # Directly specify the resulting wheel tag